kruvelab/MS2Tox/README.md

 # MS2Tox
-MS2Tox is a machine learning tool for predicting ecotoxicity of unidentified chemicals in water by nontarget LC/HRMS
+MS2Tox is a machine learning tool for predicting ecotoxicity of unidentified chemicals in water by nontarget LC-HRMS

 Before using function *FishLC50Prediction(folderwithSIRIUSfiles, LC50mode)* fingerprints must be calculated with SIRIUS+CSI:FingerID application.